The Rave Goes On

 The project does this through making, sharing, and learning together with people who went to the club, and a younger generation who didn’t.
 Things like flyers, photos and memories relating to Quadrant Park will be documented to produce a lasting archive of material that will be available for future generations via Sefton Libraries.
 This will happen both online and in person, through callouts, invitations and events.
 The archive isn’t an attempt to create an official or complete story of Quadrant Park, as the club was different things to different people.

 Do you have a Quad story to tell?
 Or a flyer in a drawer somewhere?
 We’d love to hear from you.
-Please sign up here to let us know you are interested and we’ll keep you updated.
+If you’d like to volunteer to support the building of the archive, or you’ve got memorabilia or photographs to share, please email joe.goff@sefton.gov.uk.

 Get Involved